insightcrunch/insightcrunch/_posts/2009-10-11-what-is-the-best-contrast-sharpness-saturation-and-iso-settings-for-your-camera.md

 ---
 layout: post
+title: "Best Camera Settings: Contrast, Sharpness, ISO"
-title: "What is the best Contrast, Sharpness, Saturation and ISO settings for your camera?"
+page_title: "What is the best Contrast, Sharpness, Saturation and ISO settings for your camera?"
 date: 2009-10-11
 categories: ["Leisure"]
 tags: ["Thoughts"]